leggo38833/denhac-official-docs/sigs/sig-3dprinting-charter.md

 # 3D Printing Special Interest Group

-The 3D printing SIG (SIG 3D printing) is responsible for the maintenance, governance, and administration of the 3D printing resources and equipment at denhac.
-This group will also respond to future events and large scale projects proposed by the membership, as well as oversee additions and changes to the 3D printing spaces within denhac.
+The SIG exists to facilitate safe and effective usage of the 3D-printing equipment at denhac.
+This group will maintain 3D-printing equipment, respond to future events and large-scale projects proposed by the membership, as well as oversee additions and changes to the 3D-printing space and equipment within denhac.

+The group will respond to requests from denhac members for future needs and will help present proposals to the denhac Board of Directors that require funding of over $300.

+## Roles and Responsible Parties

+The SIG will be led by at least two co-leads and be aided by members in attendance of the monthly SIG meetings.

+General responsibilities for these Roles (this is not an exhaustive list):

+ - The SIG Leads will be generally responsible for SIG project management and/or delegation of these responsibilities, as well as the general governance of the group’s actions at large.
+ - SIG Leads are responsible for the appointments of properly qualified Trainers, as well as providing any of the necessary training for those members.

-## Scope and Matters Overseen by the 3D Printing SIG
+## Scope of the 3D-Printing SIG
 ### In-Scope

-- Maintaining denhac-owned 3D Printers (Resin Printing Machines, FDM Printing Machines, and future additional machines)
-- Resources for use specific to the 3D Printers (Resin, Filament, Repair and Maintenance Tools, in-space 3D Printing Computer)
-- 3D Printer Access Control and governance
-- Project support and collaboration with other sigs and future denhac events
-- Maintenance and Improvements to the 3D Spaces within denhac
-- Responding to and managing the use of donated 3D Printing equipment, resources, and machines
-- Responding to and managing the use of temporarily loaned member-owned 3D printing machines
+ - Responding to and managing the use of member-owned 3D-printing equipment on loan to denhac.
-- Addressing membership concerns and questions specific to equipment within the 3D Printing Spaces
+ - Addressing membership questions and concerns specific to equipment within the 3D-printing space.
+ - Maintaining documentation associated with the 3D-printing area.
-- Managing the spending and allocation of SIG funds, as well as coordinating Board Requests for additional funds
+ - Managing the spending and allocation of SIG funds.
+ - Project support and collaboration with other SIGs and future denhac events.
+ - Maintenance and improvements to the 3D-printers and related space within denhac.
+ - Creating and teaching a comprehensive curriculum regarding safe and effective usage of the 3D-printing equipment to interested and permitted members.
-- Defining the required knowledge needed for trainings and maintenance, as well as Authorized Trainers and Maintainers
+ - Defining the required knowledge needed for Trainers and Maintainers.
-- Defining policy regarding specific materials and combination there of that are approved for use at denhac
+ - Defining policies regarding specific materials that are or are not approved for use at denhac.
+ - Maintaining denhac-owned 3D-printers and associated hardware including the computing infrastructure required to operate the machines.
+ - Resources for use and maintenance specific to the 3D-printers.
+ - Communicating with users of the 3D-printing area and general denhac members to educate and remind them of their responsibilities to clean and take care of the 3D-printing area.
+ - Defining the knowledge and skills required for members to be appointed to Positions of Trust.
+ - Defining policies and procedures local to the 3D-printing area.
+ - Facilitating events and enrichment activities related to 3D-printing within denhac.
+ - Performing actions, functions, and responsibilities common to all denhac SIGs as defined by the denhac Board of Directors (the Board) in the ["SIGs @ denhac"](https://github.com/Denhac/denhac-official-docs/blob/main/sigs.md) policy.
+ - Disciplinary measures such as removal of authorization or related privileges that arise from improper or unsafe use of the equipment.

 ### Out-of-Scope

-- Maintenance and upkeep of member-owned 3D Printing machines
+ - Maintenance and upkeep of member-owned 3D-printing machines that are not for use by denhac members.
-- Member-owned and supplied filaments
+ - Member-owned materials.
-- Physical access permissions and controls to the 3D Printing spaces

-## Roles and Responsibilities

-The 3D Printing SIG will have two Co-Leads.
-When there is a change-over of a person in the position of SIG Lead, the new Lead will assume the position and responsibility on the first day of the following month.

-These 3D Printing SIG Co-Leads are responsible for the appointments of properly qualified Maintainers and Trainers.
-These positions will support the Co-Leads in matters regarding the upkeep and management of machines, as well as the training of new members.
-There is not a fixed number of these positions available; they are filled based on demonstrated skill and merit.
+ - Anything not specifically listed as in-scope, or as determined by the SIG Leads.
+ - Individual responsibilities that are the duty of every denhac member, such as those found in the [denhac Membership Agreement](https://github.com/Denhac/denhac-official-docs/blob/main/membership-agreement.md).
+For example, reporting incidents that happen in the 3D-printing area is the responsibility of all denhac members; it is not exclusively the responsibility of members of the 3D-Printing SIG.

-## Communications and Organization Management
+## Organization Management

-The Official Slack channels related to the 3D Printing SIG are the public channels #sig-3d-printing, #help-resin-3d-printing, and #help-fdm-3d-printing.
-The private channel related to the 3D Printing SIG are #maintainers-3d-fdm and maintainers-3d-resin.

-Meetings will be organized on Slack and will appear on the Google Calendar at a regular frequency.
+SIG decisions will be made by SIG Leads, who should strongly take into consideration the sentiments of any denhac member with a special interest in the 3D-printing equipment on site, while ultimately acting in the best interests of denhac as a whole.
+SIG Leads are encouraged, but not required, to make decisions using majority votes from 3D-Printing SIG members.
+Decisions made by the 3D-Printing SIG Leads can always be overridden by the denhac Board of Directors.

+Amendments to this charter must be presented through a proposal and approved by the denhac Board of Directors in a majority vote.

+## Communications

+Official SIG communication will be conducted through the denhac Slack workspace in the following channels:
+ - #sig-3d-printing
+ - #help-resin-3d-printing
+ - #help-fdm-3d-printing

+## Meetings

+Meetings will be organized on Slack, appear on the Google Calendar, and will be held at least once a month.
+Meetings will be conducted at denhac whenever possible or perhaps remotely via video conference.
+Any active denhac member with a special interest in denhac's 3D-printing facilities is invited to attend, and any denhac member can elect to be a member of the SIG by simply joining the #sig-3d-printing slack channel.